 In the same vein, Niger-Delta militants, who took up arms to protest pervasive poverty and the continuous degradation of their land and water by oil spills, quickly forgot their struggle after they were awarded lucrative contracts to guard oil pipelines they once targeted.
 With their newfound wealth, they built mansions and bought SUVs while their brethren continue to inhale noxious fumes from incessant gas-flaring.

-The tendency of the lower class to view car-owning Nigerians as an extension of the ruling class – and, as such, Voodoo dolls on which to vent their frustrations – is neither here nor there.
+The tendency of the lower class to view car-owning Nigerians as an extension of the ruling class – and, as such, voodoo dolls on which to vent their frustrations – is neither here nor there.
 Not if during elections they hire themselves out as goons to politicians and sell their votes to the highest bidder.
-If they channelled their resentment appropriately and positively, rather than begrudged ordinary Nigerians struggling to make a living, chances are their lot would improve tremendously.
+If the lower classes channelled their resentment appropriately and positively, rather than begrudge ordinary Nigerians struggling to make a living, chances are their lot would improve tremendously.